Athletic Training (AT)

 AT 605.
 Therapeutic Interventions I. 2 Credits.

-Course will cover the use of therapeutic modalities and pharmacological agents during the healing processes and pain management.
+This course examines the use of therapeutic modalities and pharmacological agents during the healing processes and pain management.
 Topics covered include physiological responses, indications, contraindications, and appropriate use of therapeutic modalities and pharmacological agents during the injury rehabilitation process.

 P: Graduate Student Standing.